Details Panel Customization in Unreal Engine

 // if true,only scan the GlobalScanFilters assets

-UPROPERTY(EditAnywhere,BlueprintReadWrite,DisplayName="Enable Global Resource",Category="Global")
+UPROPERTY(EditAnywhere,BlueprintReadWrite,DisplayName="Enable Global Resources",Category="Global")

 bool bByGlobalScanFilters = false;